Ph.D. Degree Program

 The English-Language requirement is automatically waived if:

-- the applicant has been awarded a Master's degree earned at an AAU Institution on a U.S. campus go to https://www.aau.edu/who-we-are/our-membersttps://www.aau.edu/who-we-are/our-members
+b. the applicant has been awarded a Master's degree earned at an AAU Institution on a U.S. Campus.
+For a list of AAU members, go to https://www.aau.edu/who-we-are/our-membersAffidavit of Support

 Important Links and Forms